DenisovAV/ai_fireside_chat/README.md

 - Uncomment code in gemma_service.dart
 - Replace GemmaLocalService by GemmaService in `service_map.dart`

-## Call Gemma from Google CLoud using Cloud Functions
+## Call Gemma with Vertex AI and Firebase Cloud Functions

+**Call the Gemma model using Cloud Functions**
+- Remove placeholder code from `gemma_cloud_service.dart`
+- Uncomment cloud function call
+- Replace GemmaService by GemmaCloudService in `service_map.dart`

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials,